By Sorsa Editorial

 print(f"@{handle}: {len(mentions)} mentions | avg likes: {avg_likes:.0f} | avg author followers: {avg_followers:.0f}")

-Run this weekly and you have a lightweight competitive dashboard.
-Combine with the Twitter analytics API endpoints for a deeper picture.
-For a more comprehensive approach, see the competitor analysis docs.
+Run it weekly and you have a lightweight competitive dashboard.
+Combine it with the Twitter analytics API endpoints for a deeper picture, or see how teams wire this into ongoing competitor tracking.

 5. Crisis detection